Financial Aid

 A:

-1. Log onto your MyUH Portal
+1. Log onto your MyUH Services

 2. Search "View My Financial Aid Information" and click on the search result "View My Financial Aid Information (All campuses)"